Charlton Athletic F.C.: Early history (1905–1946)

-Charlton Athletic F.C. were formed on 9 June 1905 by a group of 14 to 15-year-olds in East Street, Charlton, which is now known as Eastmoor Street and no longer residential.
+Charlton Athletic was formed on 9 June 1905 by a group of 14 to 15-year-olds in East Street, Charlton, which is now known as Eastmoor Street and no longer residential.

 Contrary to some histories, the club was founded as "Charlton Athletic" and had no connection to other teams or institutions such as East St Mission, Blundell Mission or Charlton Reds; it was not founded by a church, school, employer or as a franchise for an existing ground.
-Charlton spent most of the years before the First World War playing in local leagues but progressing rapidly, winning successive leagues and so promotions eight years in a row.
+Charlton spent most of the years before the First World War playing in local leagues but progressing rapidly, winning successive leagues promotions eight years in a row.
 In 1905–06 the team played only friendly games but joined, and won, the Lewisham League Division III for the 1906–07 season.
 For the 1907–08 season the team contested the Lewisham League, Woolwich League and entered the Woolwich Cup.
 It was also around this time the Addicks nickname was first used in the local press although it may have been in use before then.
 In the 1908–09 season Charlton Athletic were playing in the Blackheath and District League and by 1910–11 had progressed to the Southern Suburban League.
 During this period Charlton Athletic won the Woolwich Cup four times, the championship of the Woolwich League three times, won the Blackheath League twice and the Southern Suburban League three times.

-They became a senior side in 1913 the same year that nearby Woolwich Arsenal relocated to North London.
+They became a senior side in 1913, the same year that nearby Woolwich Arsenal relocated to North London.

-At the outbreak of World War One, Charlton were one of the first clubs to close down to take part in the "Greater Game" overseas.
+At the outbreak of World War I, Charlton were one of the first clubs to close down to take part in the "Greater Game" overseas.
 The club was reformed in 1917, playing mainly friendlies to raise funds for charities connected to the war and for the Woolwich Memorial Hospital Cup, the trophy for which Charlton donated.
 It had previously been the Woolwich Cup that the team had won outright following three consecutive victories.